rfberaldo/sqlz/docs/scanning.md

 ### Field key

-To find the key of a struct field, it first try to find the **"db"** tag, if it's not present, it then transforms the field name to snake case.
+To get the key of a struct field, it first tries to find the **"db"** tag;
+if it's not present, it then transforms the field name to snake case.

 > [!IMPORTANT]
-> Note that the field must be exported/public in order for **sqlz** to access them, just like [json.Marshall](https://pkg.go.dev/encoding/json#Marshal), and any other marshaller in Go.
+> Note that the fields must be exported/public in order for **sqlz** to access them, just like [json.Marshal](https://pkg.go.dev/encoding/json#Marshal), and any other marshaler in Go.

 ```go
 type User struct {